Associate Professor of Architectural History, Theory and Criticism

 - Visiting Guest Scholar, Architectural Theory/Design Knowledge Systems Research Centre (DKS), Faculty of Architecture, Delft University of Technology (2004)

 Professional Associations & Affiliations

-- Founding Director, International Council on Monuments and Sites, Singapore (ICOMOS Singapore)
+- President (2019/2020) and Founding Director, International Council on Monuments and Sites, Singapore (ICOMOS Singapore)

 - Exco Member, Singapore Society of Asian Studies 新加坡亚洲研究学会